CTLaw90/SlothFactBot/README.md

 The og project. u/SlothFactsBot, sloth fact extraordinaire

 ## Introduction
+Yep.
+This bot exists to post random sloth facts to unsuspecting users on reddit whenever sloths are mentioned.

 This began as a simple project to use the reddit Praw plugin.
 I've since grown pretty fond of this bot and periodically tweak it.
 It was originally written in 2.7 and I have since updated it for 3.7.
 I have also created a discord monitoring bot, so I can check on it on the go.

 ## The Bot